-In 2008 and 2009 the annual reproductive rate was relatively high (0.98 both years), but has since declined from 2010-2014, and as the high rates have fallen out of the rolling average calculation and been replaced by lower rates, the rolling average has also declined to the point where it is below the management objective.
+In 2008 and 2009 the annual reproductive rate was relatively high (0.98 both years), but has since declined from 2010-2015, and as the high rates have fallen out of the rolling average calculation and been replaced by lower rates, the rolling average has also declined to the point where it is below the management objective.
 So, although management on the forestlands has changed in a manner that results in harvest of less spotted owl habitat (i.e. Figure 3), and retains more late successional habitat components on the landscape, the reproductive rate is in a current decline nonetheless.

-As with other study sites in the region, HRC has tracked the presence of barred owls in our study area, and although there was a decrease in 2014, there has been an overall significant increase over time in barred owl detections within 0.5-mile of spotted owl activity sites (Figure 1).
+As with other study sites in the region, HRC has tracked the presence of barred owls in our study area, and although there was a decrease in 2014, there was an increase in barred owl presence in 2015.
+There has been an overall increase over time in barred owl detections within 0.5-mile of spotted owl activity sites (Figure 1).
 Studies previously referenced have indicated that barred owl presence within spotted owl territories can disrupt spotted owl occupancy and reproduction.